 Black Forest Engineering was founded in 1990 by Steve Gaalema.
 Named after the forest just north of Colorado Springs where it was originally located, BFE has enjoyed steady growth over the years by consistently providing realistic and capable designs to accomplish client goals.
 BFE’s diverse and extensive design expertise along with industry standard verification tools facilitates designing solutions to the often non-standard requirements of its customers.

-Steve Gaalema, Ph.D, PRESIDENT
+Steve Gaalema, Ph.D, FOUNDER

 Steve Gaalema received his Ph.D. in electrical engineering from Purdue University in 1976, where he demonstrated the first acoustic charge transport device.
 His subsequent experience includes CCD star tracker development at JPL.
 He was also integral to the development of Si and Ge IR detectors; integrated readout electronics for Si, Ge, InSb, and HgCdTe detectors; and cryogenic packaging and signal processing for Hughes Aircraft.
 He was responsible for the development of several IC processes at Hughes, and in cooperation with Orbit Semiconductor, the buried channel CCD/CMOS process now offered through the MOSIS service.
 Dr. Gaalema is the inventor of twelve patents and has several patents pending.